Weeks-UNC/small-scripts/Pymol/README_PyMOL_default_settings.md

     **If you plan to use the Weeks lab's default pymolrc.pml file:**
     - Copy the contents of the pymolrc.pml file from the Weeks-UNC/small-scripts/Pymol github directory.
-    - Paste the contents of the pymolrc.pml file into your open notepad file and save.
+    - Paste the contents of the pymolrc.pml file into the open notepad file and save.

 ## ADVANCED SET-UP: Edit your pymolrc file within the command line